chromaui/chromatic-docs/turbosnap.md

     p - q - r . . . . . .        [the old feature]
 ```

-But in the case of squash or rebase, it cannot find the diff between `r'` and `r` because as it has been rebased.
+But in the case of squash or rebase, it cannot find the diff between `r'` and `r` because it has been rebased away.
 It's impossible for Chromatic to track the baseline in these cases because `r` no longer exists in the repository.

 #### GitHub pull_request triggers